golang/website/_content/doc/go-get-install-deprecation.md

 Starting in Go 1.17, installing executables with `go get` is deprecated.
 `go install` may be used instead.

-In a future Go release, `go get` will no longer build packages; it will only be used to add, update, or remove dependencies in `go.mod`.
-Specifically, `go get` will act as if the `-d` flag were enabled.
+In Go 1.18, `go get` will no longer build packages; it will only be used to add, update, or remove dependencies in `go.mod`.
+Specifically, `go get` will always act as if the `-d` flag were enabled.

 ## What to use instead